 The Hitch-Hiker has the benefits of a good performance from Lois Chiles, although she struggles valiantly in a losing battle against the dialogue.
 However, the segment becomes so ludicrously overblown in the escalating wrecking of Lois Chiles’s car in her attempts to dispose of the hitcher that it earns far more on the laugh scale than ever does for its scares.

 A further sequel was the universally derided Creepshow III (2006).
-A remake of the original has also been announced throughout the 00s.
+A remake of the original was announced during the 00s but has failed to emerge.